Alterna12/Emotion-Detection/README.md

 5. Model Evaluation
 The trained model is evaluated using the testing dataset.
 Performance metrics such as accuracy, precision, recall, and F1-score are used to measure the effectiveness of the emotion classification system.

+# Analysis
+The results show that audio-based emotion detection is feasible using MFCC features and supervised learning models.
+The classifier is able to recognize emotional patterns in speech with reasonable accuracy, indicating that MFCCs effectively capture emotional cues such as pitch, tone, and intensity.

+Misclassification primarily occurs between emotions with similar acoustic characteristics, such as neutral and calm, or happy and excited.
+This suggests that emotional overlap in speech can affect classification performance.
+Increasing dataset size and incorporating additional features such as chroma or spectral contrast could further improve accuracy.

+Overall, the system demonstrates good generalization on unseen data and validates the effectiveness of machine learning techniques for emotion detection.
+The results confirm that audio emotion recognition can be applied in real-world applications such as human-computer interaction, virtual assistants, and mental health monitoring systems.